boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    RR type and the QNAME of the domain name that is used to authenticate the DNS resolver (referred to as the Authentication Domain Name (ADN) in {{?I-D.ietf-add-dnr}}).

-   If the Special-Use Domain Name "resolver.arpa", as defined in
+   If the Special-Use Domain Name "resolver.arpa", defined in
    {{?I-D.ietf-add-ddr}}, is used to discover an encrypted DNS resolver, the client can retrieve the resolver information using the RESINFO RR type and QNAME of "resolver.arpa".
 If a resolver supports DDR